 Powerful Cannabis Extractions

 Concentrates are most commonly consumed by dabbing or vaporizing.
-Dabbing involves the use of a customizable dab rig and butane torch for heating an element (nail) to evaporate the concentrate for inhalation.
+Dabbing involves the use of a customizable dab rig and a butane torch for heating an element (nail) to evaporate the concentrate for inhalation.
 Vaporizers use convective heat to heat a controlled chamber to temperatures that vaporize the concentrate without direct heat being applied to the concentrate.
 Handheld vaporizers offer discreet and portable convective heating methods for most concentrates.
-Concentrates can also be used as a ‘bowl-topper’, but most concentrate consistencies will not vaporize properly this way.
+Concentrates can also be used as a “bowl-topper,” but most concentrate consistencies will not combust properly this way.

 To preserve freshness and consistency, it is best to store concentrates in a cool, dark place.
 Silicone containers are a popular storage container, and they can be purchased at The Greenery.

 New to the Concentrates game?
 Read our blog for helpful tips for a positive first-time experience:

 Learn more about concentrates at potguide.com.